 - Attendance at school for children in Primary (PP Y6) and Secondary College (Y7 - Y12) is compulsory by law; - Students are expected to attend HillSide each school day.
 This is agreed at enrolment.
 This is a K-12 requirement, unless an alternative programme is approved by the Principal; - The College will record any student absence.
-Parents/carers must send a letter to the class teacher explaining the absence to the College upon the return of the student, or an email on the morning of the absence (absent@hillside.wa.edu.au).
-A School Officer will contact parents in the event of an unexplained absence; - The School Education Act (1999) requires that students, who are absent for three consecutive days or more because of illness, may be directed by the Principal to provide a medical certificate to explain the absence; - Any student, who stops attending College for more than three weeks without explanation may have their enrolment cancelled, and their details will be sent to the Department of Education & Training for
+Parents/carers must call the College office or send an email on the morning of the absence (absent@hillside.wa.edu.au).
+A School Officer will contact parents in the event of an unexplained absence; - The School Education Act (1999) requires that students, who are absent for three consecutive days or more because of illness, may be directed by the Principal to provide a medical certificate to explain the absence; - Any student, who stops attending College for more than three weeks without explanation may have their enrolment cancelled, and their details will be sent to the Department of Education & Training for inclusion in the list of Students Whose Whereabouts are Unknown.
+For the child to reenrol at HillSide Christian College, a new enrolment process will need to be undertaken; - Students, who have a poor or erratic attendance pattern, are less likely to succeed in learning areas than a student who attends on a regular basis; - Students who stay up late, have an unhealthy diet, or have an unsettled home life, are less likely to be alert at school, and are likely to stay away from school due to tiredness or illness;

-- inclusion in the list of Students Whose Whereabouts are Unknown.
-For the child to reenrol at HillSide Christian College, a new enrolment process will need to be undertaken; - Students, who have a poor or erratic attendance pattern, are less likely to succeed in learning areas than a student who attends on a regular basis; - Students who stay up late, have an unhealthy diet, or have an unsettled home life, are less likely to be alert at school, and are likely to stay away from school due to tiredness or illness; - Parents are strongly urged not to take vacations during the term, however, if necessary, these are only approved by the Principal in writing. - Attendance at Kindergarten is not compulsory by law, but a student whose attendance in the early childhood section of the College is erratic may have their enrolment cancelled following liaison with the family.
+- Parents are strongly urged not to take vacations during the term, however, if necessary, these are only approved by the Principal in writing. - Attendance at Kindergarten is not compulsory by law, but a student whose attendance in the early childhood section of the College is erratic may have their enrolment cancelled following liaison with the family.